 - It also helps us understand the various fields of research, from mathematics, the natural sciences, design sciences, social sciences and humanities, how they relate to each other and how they might speak to each other. [ 14 ]

 Notice how Dooyeweerd's understanding of theoretical thought applies across such a wide range of fields; most treatments, which major on research methods, apply to only a few fields.

 This offers a common view across all kinds of research, opening up mutual understanding across fields.

 - It helps interdisciplinary research and practice. [ 15 ]

 For example, sustainability is an interdisciplinary field, covering not only ecology but also economics, social sciences, theology and technology studies.

-- Dooyeweerd's suite of aspects is also very useful in guiding the activity, as well as content, of research.
-Hidden aspects like submerged motivations or attitudes come to light. [ 17 ]
+- Dooyeweerd's suite of aspects is also very useful in guiding the activity of research, as well as its content. [ 17 ]

 For example, when there is rivalry between scientists, perhaps neither will cite or dialogue with the other, so that the thought of neither benefits from stimulation and scrutiny.
 On the other hand, when a scientist is modest and generous, then not only will they give credit to others, but the atmosphere of the community as a whole improves, along with motivation and dialogue.